 Three forces among others shape the diffusion and application of ICT over freight transport systems:

 There is a particular belief that ICT can help break these forces, particularly asymmetry, but it is more likely that ICT will reinforce them.
-Thus, the outcome will not necessarily be an harmonization of ICT systems since asymmetry and internalization of powerful forces embedded into business models, but a convergence towards better interoperability.
+Thus, the outcome will not necessarily be a harmonization of ICT systems since asymmetry and internalization of powerful forces are embedded into business models, but a convergence towards better interoperability.
 The latter opens opportunities to establish specific information exchange schemes where the concerned players see mutual benefits; where cooperation provides more returns than competition.
 Port community systems are such an endeavor where cooperation leads to efficiency improvements since the maritime / land interface and its intermodalism are complementary.
-The setting of automated ledgers (Blockchains) are also tools allowing interoperability while keeping selected information internal to the firm.
+The setting of automated ledgers (Blockchains) is also a tool allowing interoperability while keeping selected information internal to the firm.